artnc/personal-website/src/blog/_posts/2015-07-13-ttrss-heroku.md

 ## Extra Credit

 I highly recommend the [Feedly theme](https://github.com/levito/tt-rss-feedly-theme) for TTRSS.
-You can easily convert it into a <a href="/img/ttrss-dark.jpg" data-lightbox="lightbox" title="The dark theme rises">dark theme</a> by going to *Preferences > Customize stylesheet* and pasting in the following:
+You can easily convert it into a <a href="/img/ttrss-dark.jpg" class="nounderline" title="The dark theme rises">dark theme</a> by going to *Preferences > Customize stylesheet* and pasting in the following:

 ```css
 body {